Funding Received for Thatcher Brook Restoration

 The purpose of the Thatcher Brook Watershed-Based Management Plan is to develop a locally-supported plan that will identify the likely sources for Thatcher Brook's impairment and outline a strategy to restore and protect the Thatcher Brook watershed.
 The City's long-term goal is to enhance quality of life, minimize impacts to the environment and manage an identified growth area of the City in a comprehensive and responsible way.

-The grant is a two year project and is expected to be completed in July, 2014.
+The first phase of this project is expected to be completed in December 2019.
 Collaborators on the project include

 - The City of Biddeford

 - The York County Soil and Water Conservation District

 Funding for this project, in part, was provided by the U.S. Environmental Protection Agency under Section 319 of the Clean Water Act.
 Section 319 grants are administered by Maine DEP in partnership with EPA.

 For more information, please contact Jennifer Harris of the York County Soil and Water Conservation District at 207-324-0888, ext.
 208 or by email.